rust-lang/this-week-in-rust/content/2016-03-28-this-week-in-rust.md

 * [Gracer](https://github.com/isamert/gracer).
 A Rust code completion plugin for gedit.
 * [untry](https://github.com/japaric/untry).
 Convert `try!()` into `?`s.
 * [cargo-deadlinks](https://github.com/deadlinks/cargo-deadlinks).
 Cargo subcommand for checking your documentation for broken links.
+* [screenprints](https://github.com/softprops/screenprints).
+Screenprints acts as a buffer for terminal display continuously printing output at a configured interval.

 # Crate of the Week